Voiding Dysfunction

 After a physical exam, a urologist performs certain tests to pinpoint the reason for voiding dysfunction.
 This type of evaluation may include uroflowmetry to measure how much urine is produced during voiding and the speed of urine flow.
 Patients are sometimes asked to keep a voiding chart for a short period of time to assess urination patterns.
 A post-void residual (PVR) urine test is sometimes done to measure the amount of urine that’s still in the bladder following urination.

-Treatment Options
+Treatment Options and Prevention

 If symptoms aren’t related to a problem with the bladder requiring separate treatment, such as a tumor, treatment for voiding dysfunction may involve pelvic floor therapy to recondition or strengthen muscles within the pelvis.
 Such exercises typically focus on muscles around the uterus or prostate and large intestines.
 Pelvic floor muscle training may also involve pretending to go and then holding it.